tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 This red-shaded layer helps us answer questions related to the elephant's behavior in relation to the village.

 ![map_area_village](./map_area_village.png 'map_area_village')
 Figure 3.
 QGIS-rendered OpenStreetMap visualization containing elephant tracking data and an overlay geometry representing Dassioko Village.
-The query that , ST_Contains.
+This data is queried above with ST_Contains function.

 While the last example involved creating a custom geometry in QGIS and analyzing it in Postgres, this investigative workflow can run in reverse as well.
-In other words, instead of creating a human-defined geometry and quantifying it with respect to the other datapoints, we conduct initial quantifications in Postgres and use the results to generate a QGIS overlay.
+In other words, instead of creating a human-defined geometry and quantifying it with respect to the dataset, we can conduct initial quantifications in Postgres and use the results to generate a QGIS overlay.
 While the results are not perfect, they are meant as a proof of concept that a potential area of avoidance can be identified with a single query (Figure 4).

 ![map_area_avoidance](./map_area_avoidance.png 'map_area_avoidance')
 Figure 4.
 QGIS-rendered OpenStreetMap visualization containing elephant tracking data and an overlay geometry representing a generated potential area of avoidance.
-This is made possible using PostGIS functions, ST_ConcaveHull and ST_InteriorRingN.
+This is made possible above with the ST_ConcaveHull and ST_InteriorRingN functions.

 ## 4. Explore Geospatial datasets today!